Split Suburban Railway: 2019

 In mid-March, Split city administration presented the first draft of the EBRD co-financed masterplan concerning urban redevelopment, dubbed "Split United."
 The plan includes light-rail connecting Split airport to Split harbor via Kopilica hub.
 An electrified rail line connecting the two is seen as a crucial factor.
 The funds for electrification of the existing rail line and the construction of the new segment are planned to be sought in EU cohesion funds between 2020 and 2027.
-State secretary in the Ministry of transport, T. Mihotić, remarked that the goal is to connect Trogir to the railway as well, while the electrification timeline is not on the table as this line is not on the priority list of the Croatian Railways - Infrastructure.
+State secretary in the Ministry of transport, T. Mihotić, remarked that the goal is to connect Trogir to the railway as well, while the electrification timeline is not on the table as this line is not on the priority list of HŽ Infrastruktura.
 Split Main Railway Station, located on the eastern part of Split harbour, was proposed to be retained as a terminus, dug in underground and refurbished.
 These plans were heavily criticized by mayor heading the preceding city administration.

-On March 20, Croatian minister for transport and infrastructure Oleg Butkovic visited Split Airport and stated that the 7 km of new tracks necessary to connect the airport to Split with rail are in the planning process by Croatian Railways-Infrastructure and that he hopes that the work will commence in 2021.
+On March 20, Croatian minister for transport and infrastructure Oleg Butkovic visited Split Airport and stated that the 7 km of new tracks necessary to connect the airport to Split with rail are in the planning process by HŽ Infrastruktura and that he hopes that the work will commence in 2021.

-In early April, Croatian Railways-Infrastructure published an open bid for plans to renovate Split railway tunnel and to build an underground station "Split-H.B.Z." inside of it.
+In early April, HŽ Infrastruktura published an open bid for plans to renovate the railway tunnel and to build an underground station "Split-H.B.Z." inside of it.
 The plan foresees exclusive use of diesel trains in the tunnel.

 In September it was reported that, out of three proposed options, Kastela city administration supported the railway line extension from Kastel Kambelovac as opposed to branching off further away, at Kastel Stari station (€300 million), despite the higher cost.
 However, Kastela mayor wanted to probe into digging the line underground, which was deemed too expensive.
 Additionally, Kastela mayor also proposed changes to the latter layout option (branching off from Kastela Stari station / Rudine hamlet), citing conservation and agriculture damage as main reasons.
-In October, deeming Kastela proposal too difficult as it contains high elevation, Croatian Railways-Infrastructure came back to the Ministry of Transport with yet another layout proposal.
+In October, deeming Kastela proposal too difficult as it contains high elevation, HŽ Infrastruktura came back to the Ministry of Transport with yet another layout proposal.
 The new tracks would branch off from Kastel Kambelovac and would be built on pillars between the D8 road dual carriageway.
 CR-Infrastructure claimed that this option would be cheaper than digging the rail underground, the construction would cause less interruption, and there would be no legal or expropriation issues.